rgrams/defold_entity_manager/README.md

 This is a small Lua module for keeping track of existing entities of various types.
 Defold has no built-in way to check if an object exists, so this is my way of knowing if the enemy the player is targeting still exists, if any players are alive, if the enemy I just killed was the last one, when the player is killed, etc.

-The module is fully commented with instructions and examples of use for each function, or see the slightly more thorough instructions below.
+The module is fully commented with instructions and examples of use for each function, or you can read the slightly more thorough instructions below.

 _Special thanks to solariyoung for testing and the getRandomEnt function!_

 # Instructions

-### Using a Lua Module
+## Using a Lua Module

 I suggest you read the [Lua module manual](https://www.defold.com/manuals/modules/) before using this or any other Lua module.

-#### Module Names
+### Module Names

 To use a module in a script you must first `require` it with a line of code like this: